jacobg1/archive-search/README.md

 var mySearchClass = new archiveSearch.Search()
 ```

-## usage
+## Usage

-General search - this returns a list of collections each with an identifier that can be used to pull the collection's data
+search() - returns a list of search results.
+Each result has a unique identifier that can be passed into the metaSearch function to obtain an individual collection's data.

 ```js
 archiveSearch.search('Your search term').then((result) => {